mmakaay/flask_micron/docs/additional/design.rst

 Flask-Micron only accepts POST requests for various reasons.

-* POST requests are slightly more secure than GET requests, in particular when the requests are using HTTP and not HTTPS.
+* POST requests are slightly more secure than GET requests:

   * With GET requests, one might leak important data via the URL.
 Yes, the same data would be exposed via the POST body, but that data wouln't